PharmaLedger-IMI/blockchain-node-workspace/README.md

 ```
 nvm use 14
 cd blockchain-node-workspace
-npm run build-all # only needed if you deleted the docker images
+npm run deploy-blockchain # only needed if you deleted the docker images
 npm run node-start
 ```